 Where is the case pending?

-The case is pending in the San Bernardino County Superior Court as Case No. CIVDS1518012.
+Prior to removal, the case was pending in the San Bernardino County Superior Court as Case No. CIVDS1518012.
 The case is assigned to the Honorable David S. Cohn.

 Who are the lawyers representing the class?